Weak solutions to the parabolic $p$-Laplace equation in a moving domain under a Neumann type boundary condition: Introduction

-Lastly, let us give comments on the plan of our future work.
+Lastly, let us give comments on the case where $\Omega_t$ is a moving thin domain.
 When $p=2$, we studied the heat equation in a moving thin domain around a moving closed hypersurface in \cite{Miu17,Miu23_HMTD}.
 We investigated the behavior of a solution as the thickness of a thin domain tends to zero, derived the heat equation on a moving surface as a limit problem, and compared solutions to the original and limit problems in terms of the thickness of a thin domain.
-Our next aim is to study a similar thin-film limit problem for the equation \eqref{E:pLap_MoDo}.
+Recently, in \cite{Miu26pre_pLMTD}, we studied the parabolic $p$-Laplace equation \eqref{E:pLap_MoDo} in a moving thin domain and derived a limit problem on a moving surface.
+The proof of that result is based on the results and ideas presented in this paper.

 The rest of this paper is organized as follows.
 In Section \ref{S:Prelim}, we fix notations on moving domains and function spaces, and prepare some basic results.
 We give the definition of a weak solution to \eqref{E:pLap_MoDo} and prove its uniqueness in Section \ref{S:WF_Uni}.
 Also, we construct a weak solution by the Galerkin method in Section \ref{S:Exis}.
 In Section \ref{S:Reg}, we get the regularity of the time derivative of a weak solution.
+In Section \ref{S:LerLio}, we briefly observe that the existence and uniqueness results can be extended to a Leray--Lions type operator.
 We make concluding remarks in Section \ref{S:Concl}.